 LANE KIRKLAND SCHOLARSHIP PROGRAM

 A scholarship program for young leaders from Eastern Europe as well as the South Caucasus and Central Asia.
-Through the two-semester post-graduate studies at Polish universities and practical internships, they have an opportunity to learn about Poland’s transformation experience and integration with the European Union.
+Through the two-semester post-graduate studies at Polish universities and internships, they have an opportunity to learn about Poland’s transformation experience and integration with the European Union.
 The offer includes one-semester courses for academics.

 REGION IN TRANSITION (RITA)

 This program supports initiatives of Polish non-governmental organizations involved in sharing Poland’s experience in various aspects of transformation and the development of cooperation with partners in Eastern Europe, the South Caucasus and Central Asia.
 The program includes grant competitions, training opportunities and experts’ support, as well as assistance in establishment and development of cooperation with foreign partners.